scan command is the main command for ggshield, it has a few config

 options that can be used to override output behaviour.

 Usage: ggshield scan [OPTIONS] COMMAND [ARGS]...
 Command to scan various contents.
-Options: --show-secrets Show secrets in plaintext instead of hiding them. --exit-zero Always return a 0 (non-error) status code, even if incidents are found.The env var GITGUARDIAN_EXIT_ZERO can also be used to set this option. --json JSON output results [default: False] --all-policies Present fails of all policies (Filenames, FileExtensions, Secret Detection).By default, only Secret Detection is shown. -v, --verbose Verbose display mode. -o, --output PATH Route ggshield output to file. -h, --help Show this message and exit.
-Commands: ci scan in a CI environment. commit-range scan a defined COMMIT_RANGE in git. docker scan a docker image <NAME>. path scan files and directories. pre-commit scan as a pre-commit git hook. pre-push scan as a pre-push git hook. repo scan a REPOSITORY at a given URL or path
+Options: --show-secrets Show secrets in plaintext instead of hiding them. --exit-zero Always return a 0 (non-error) status code, even if incidents are found.The env var GITGUARDIAN_EXIT_ZERO can also be used to set this option. --all-policies Present fails of all policies (Filenames, FileExtensions, Secret Detection).By default, only Secret Detection is shown. -v, --verbose Verbose display mode. -o, --output PATH Route ggshield output to file. -b, --banlist-detector TEXT Exclude results from a detector. --exclude PATH Do not scan the specified path. --ignore-default-excludes Ignore excluded patterns by default. [default: False] --json JSON output results [default: False] -h, --help Show this message and exit.
+Commands: ci scan in a CI environment. commit-range scan a defined COMMIT_RANGE in git. docker scan a docker image <NAME>. path scan files and directories. pre-commit scan as a pre-commit git hook. pre-push scan as a pre-push git hook. pre-receive scan as a pre-receive git hook. repo scan a REPOSITORY's commits at a given URL or path.

 ggshield scan has different subcommands for each type of scan.